2024 PSI Mid-Career KT Fellow at the Starting Line: Passing the Baton to Dr. Venkatesh Thiruganasambandamoorthy

 Knowledge translation research aims at transitioning research discoveries to the real world to improve health outcomes.
 The PSI Graham Farquharson Knowledge Translation Fellowship – valued at $300,000 for over two or three years – helps protect a promising new clinician investigator’s research time, allowing the Fellow to undertake high-impact translational research in Ontario.

-Dr. Krishan Yadav: 2023 PSI Graham Farquharson Knowledge Translation Fellowship Recipient
+Dr. Lauren Lapointe-Shaw: 2024 PSI Graham Farquharson Knowledge Translation (KT) Fellowship Recipient

-PSI Foundation is pleased to announce Dr. Krishan Yadav as the recipient of the 2023 PSI Graham Farquharson Knowledge Translation Fellowship.
+PSI Foundation is pleased to announce Dr. Lauren Lapointe-Shaw as the recipient of the 2024 PSI Graham Farquharson Knowledge Translation (KT) Fellowship.

 About the PSI Graham Farquharson Knowledge Translation Fellowship